freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/04-data-visualization/d3-dashboard/step-021.md

 ---
 id: 5d8a4cfbe6b6180ed9a1c9f2
-title: Step 21
+title: Paso 21
 challengeType: 0
 dashedName: step-21
 ---

 # --description--

 Your line graph needs some scales so it knows how to translate the data into visual distances.
 The first one is the scale for the y-axis.
 It will be to show the number of followers.
 D3 has many utilities for creating scales.
-You want to use it's `scaleLinear` method for this scale.
+You want to use its `scaleLinear` method for this scale.

 Create a new `const` named `yScale`, and set it equal to `d3.scaleLinear()`.